Adobe-Marketing-Cloud/analytics-live-stream-api-samples/README.md

-summit2015_lab724
+analytics-live-stream-api-samples
 =================

-Code for Summit 2015 Adobe Analytics Live Stream Lab L724.
+Code for Summit 2015 Adobe Analytics Live Stream API Lab L724.
 Lab exercises are as follows:

 * Lab 1 : Connect to the token API and get an access token
 * Lab 2 : Use an access token to open a connection to Live Stream and stream hit records